kddnewton/practical-debugging/README.md

 ## State problems

-Occurring when the assumptions you made about the current state of the program are incorrect.
+State problems occur when the assumptions you made about the current state of the program are incorrect.

 *Questions like:*

 - How does this value change at this point?
 - What has been initialized at this point?
+- How many objects are allocated in this method?

 *Questions to ask yourself:*